 - Personal demographics (including gender, race, ethnicity, sexual orientation, religion)

 - Contact details such as names, addresses, telephone numbers and emergency contact(s)

 - Medical information including physical health or mental condition, medications, previous treatments and records of care given by other health and social care organisations.

 - Health records are held on paper and electronically and we have a legal duty to keep these confidential, accurate and secure at all times in line with Data Protection Laws.

 Our staff are trained to handle your information correctly and protect your confidentiality and privacy; we do not undertake automated decision-making such as profiling.

-Information collected about you to deliver your health care is also used to assist with:
+Information collected about you to deliver your care is also used, or could be used, to assist with:

 Donor and Supporter Records